theheking/intro-to-python/practical_overview/5_Combining_DataFrames.md

 1. Create a new DataFrame by containing the individual organisms from `surveys2002.csv` that are the species found in `speciesSubset.csv`.

 2. Calculate the mean hindfoot_length by sex.

-Adapted from Monash Data Science which was orginally adapted from the Data Carpentry - Python for Ecologists and Software Carpentry - Programming with Python (used under a CC-BY 4.0 license).